scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-    Accessing main memory is going to the break room, get a candy bar, and chat with your co-worker (4 min).
+    Accessing main memory is going to the break room, get a candy bar, and chatting with your co-worker (4 min).

 .. break